IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/git_support.rst

     Merging requires the *ifcmerge* tool installed in your `PATH`, if it is not installed the merge operator will not be enabled.

+When two branches have diverged, merging an IFC model requires *conflict resolution* (because added entities may inadvertently reuse the same Step-IDs), this means that data on one side or the other may be rewritten by BlenderBIM in order to accomodate both sets of changes. ie. the merge process is *asymmetrical*.
+BlenderBIM privileges data in the remote `origin/main` branch over the local working branch, similarly it privileges data in the local `main` branch over any other local working branch.
+The practical result of this is that branches branched-off the `main` branch can generally be merged back into `main`, but any sub-branches of these will need to be merged back into their parent-branch *before* merging the parent-branch back into `main`.

 Tags
 ----